 - A custom Bristell usually takes 6 mos. from order.
 (Shortest in 2017 was 3 mos. longest was 6.5 months.)

-- Please consider these not so obvious shipping factors: It takes 3-4 months to cycle through the factory depending on how complex your custom plane is painted, finished, and equipped with avionics.
+- If its a custom aircraft you’re after, please consider these not so obvious shipping factors: It takes 3-4 months to cycle through the factory depending on how complex your custom plane is painted, finished, and equipped with avionics.

-- The build doesn’t actually take too long, it’s the build slot acquisition and coordination since the factory is usually running at capacity.
+- The build doesn’t actually take too long, it’s the build slot acquisition and coordination that takes some time.
+The factory is usually running at capacity.
 Airplanes come two to a container: one is finished then it’s container ” sister” is completed.

 - Note: Delivery time can “sometimes” be shortened if we move the build slot forward.
 For planning purposes, however, we can’t always count on the ability to obtain an earlier build slot.

 - Note: Scheduling movement from the factory to the port and getting a ship “load date” at port can cause unplanned and uncontrollable delays.

 - The number of shipping companies available has seen consolidation, therefore fewer boats travel to the USA and they are more often full.

 - Time on the water to the USA usually takes 3-5 weeks.
 During the holidays and busy shipping times, unrelated to factory or import planning, unforeseen delays can occur.
 This is, however, a cool portion of the journey because the customer can track the container like a UPS package and we both watch it’s progress.

 - Upon arrival at the port, the two aircraft must first dock, then wait for an unload order, followed by a customs inspection and official release (5 to 7 business days).

 - After release the shipping company schedules a truck (2 days) and sends the containers to our Lancaster, PA facility.